drobinkent/CLB/Docs/Test.md

 In statisticspuller we will pull only the upaward ports counter. all other will be not read to minimize the time

-start a new thread
-then in the therad follow the algorihtm in presentation we will prepare all the message and dispatch them together.
+The statsticspuller thread will have a function to configure the distribution. -- load_balancer_config_thread_function this function start a new thread then in the therad follow the algorihtm in presentation we will prepare all the message and dispatch them together.
 -- obviously if too many packets are sent together then buffer can be overhelmed. to handle that in this experiement wer will keep buffer capacity a lot.

+The statsticspuller thread will pull only  pull statictics from the configured device. all other device will be lleft untouched.

 # As out target is only testing algorothm we will only run the CLB from one switch.
 #This parameter defines that name.
 The algorithm will be only run with that device